krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     bar
     baz

+Create another file called `sort.py` with the following contents:

+    import sys
+    for line in sorted(sys.stdin.readlines()):
+        print line,

+**Web interface.**

-Let's upload this dataset into CodaLab.
-If you're in the web terminal, simply click on `Upload Bundle` to popup a dialog box to select the desired file (if you want to upload a directory, you need to zip it up).
-If you're on the CLI, simply type:
+Click on `Upload Bundle` on the right panel to popup a file browser to select `a.txt` (if you want to upload a directory, you need to zip up the directory and upload the zip file).
+Do the same with `sort.py`.

+Once each bundle is uploaded, it is appended to the current worksheet, and it shows up as a row in a table (as the default view).
+The bundle has a 32-character **UUID**, a globally unique identifier, which can be used to refer to this particular bundle; its contents cannot be changed.
+You can, however, edit its metadata (name, description, etc.) by clicking on the right panel.

+**CLI.**

+You can alternatively use the [CLI](User_Install CodaLab CLI).
+To upload local files `a.txt` and `sort.py`:

     cl upload a.txt

-A 32-character UUID will be printed.
-This UUID uniquely identifies the Bundle.
-Forever.
-You can't edit the contents since bundles are immutable, but you can edit the metadata:
+    cl upload sort.py

+To edit the metadata (you can also type these commands in the web terminal):

     cl edit a.txt